 Don't miss in Group A:

-- Spain vs Russia gives the Russians a chance of revenge.
+- Spain vs RTF gives the Russians a chance of revenge.
 They met in the group stage in 2019, with Spain winning 2-1 after taking the decisive doubles match.
 Who will win this time?

-- Russia, who in 2019 qualified for the quarter-finals as one of the two best second-placed teams, nearly made the final with only two players: Rublev and Khachanov.
+- RTF, who in 2019 qualified for the quarter-finals as one of the two best second-placed teams, nearly made the final with only two players: Rublev and Khachanov.
 If they manage to line up Medvedev too this time, will anyone be able to beat them?
 All three are particularly dangerous and spectacular on hard courts.

 - In 2019, Rafael Nadal was the undisputed pillar of the Spanish team.
 Keep this fact in mind: he won no fewer than eight matches in six days.
 (Yes, eight, if you count both singles and doubles).
 His presence on court can intimidate any rival and is undoubtedly a delight for all Davis Cup fans.